Managing by Network

 • Access to course materials, resources and links.

-Regular sessions are interspersed with Study Hall weeks.
+Regular sessions are interspersed with Self-Study weeks.
 During this time, participants can enrich and apply their learning through optional activities such as networking sessions, homework, and self-study to make up missed sessions.
+There is also an optional Orientation / Tech Test.

 • 3.
 What are the expectations for participation?